CodedFox/Movie_Recommender/README.md

 -- data.sql: contains all insert statements for all data in our database (movie info, actor info, etc.)
 --mov_rec: contains the web application created using Ruby on Rails

 Note: although we included the sql statements to create the tables in our database in the schema.sql file, we used Active Record Migrations to evolve our database schema for our web-app.
-To run our project, it would be best to applied migrations to the database, i.e run the following command to apply all of the migrations:
+To run our project, it would be best to create the database by applying the migrations, i.e run the following command to apply all of the migrations:
 > rake db:migrate